 Capitol Reef National Park

 Thousand Lake Mountain is a 12,023-foot peak in the heart of the San Juan Mountains and Capitol Reef National Park.
-The mountain is named for over 1,000 alpine lakes that dot its flanks.
+It is named for the over 1,000 alpine lakes that dot its flanks.

 The easiest route to the summit is via the 4th class west ridge, accessed from Lake City, Colorado.
 Thousand Lake Mountain can be climbed year-round, but the best times are from late May to early October.